samsquire/additive-guis/README.md

 * **Each rule is relative to every other rule simultaneously**
 * Predicates are currently three words long.
 These are are subject predicate object.
 A widget is created by mentioning it and defined further in the `widgets` key below.
-* The rules together produce an emergent layout together.
+* The rules together produce an emergent layout.

 Here's a list of predicates implemented so far: